Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 ### Python API
 The aim of the MMPBSA.py API is to provide you with direct access to the raw data produced during a MMPBSA.py calculation.
-By default, MMPBSA.py calculates an average, standard deviation, and standard error of the mean for all of the generated data sets, but does not support custom analyses.
-The API reads an _MMPBSA_info file, from which it will determine what kind of calculation you performed, then automatically parse the output files and load the data into arrays.
+By default, MMPBSA.py calculates an average, standard deviation, and standard error of the mean for all the generated data sets, but it does not support custom analyses.
+The API reads an _MMPBSA_info file, from which it will determine what kind of calculation was performed, then automatically parse the output files and load the data into arrays.

 It currently does NOT load decomposition data into available data structures.
 The topology files you used in the `gmx_MMPBSA` calculation must also be available in the location specified in the _GMXMMPBSA_info file.

 #### Using the API
 We have derived a new API to reorganize the data so that it is arranged more hierarchically.
-This makes it easier to transform the data to the graphs in the `gmx_MMPBSA_gui`. **The original and the current API only differ in the name of the callable function, the disposition of the data in Per-wise decomponsition and in the new 'delta' key.
-If you want to use the original, see the [Amber manual](https://ambermd.org/doc12/Amber20.pdf)**
+This makes easier to transform the data into graphs in the `gmx_MMPBSA_gui`. **The original and the current API only differ in the name of the callable function, the disposition of the data in Per-wise decomposition analysis and in the new 'delta' key.
+If you want to use the original, see the [Amber manual](http://ambermd.org/doc12/Amber20.pdf#section.34.4)**

-The function `load_gmxmmpbsa_info` takes the name of an gmx_MMPBSA info file (typically _GMXMMPBSA_info) and returns a populated `mmpbsa_data` instance with all of the parsed data.
+The function `load_gmxmmpbsa_info` takes the name of a gmx_MMPBSA info file (typically _GMXMMPBSA_info) and returns a populated `mmpbsa_data` instance with all the parsed data.
 An example code snippet that creates a `mmpbsa_data` instance from the information in _GMXMMPBSA_info is shown below.

 ```python
 from GMXMMPBSA import API as gmxMMPBSAapi
 data = gmxMMPBSAapi.load_gmxmmpbsa_info("_GMXMMPBSA_info")